BlackPearlOrigin/blackpearlorigin/CONTRIBUTING.md

 # Contributing to PBP

-We're glad that you want to contribute to Project Black Pearl

 The following is a few ways you can contribute to the project along with an guideline to follow when writing code or commiting something

 ## **With code**